-In this article, You will Learn How to Pass an Optional Column to latest() in Laravel Eloquent.
+In this article, we will discuss How to Pass an Optional Column to latest()

 Controller: